layer5io/istio-service-mesh-workshop/lab-12/README.md

-## Exercise 12 - Fault Injection and Rate Limiting
+## lab 12 - Fault Injection and Rate Limiting

-In this exercise we will learn how to test the resiliency of an application by injecting faults.
+In this lab we will learn how to test the resiliency of an application by injecting faults.

-To test our guestbook application for resiliency, this exercise will test injecting different levels of delay when the user agent accessing the hello world service is mobile.
+To test our guestbook application for resiliency, this lab will test injecting different levels of delay when the user agent accessing the hello world service is mobile.

 #### Inject a route rule to delay hello world